Snowdon Mountain Railway: Construction

 By April 1895 the earthworks were 50% complete, a sign of the effort put into the construction work as much as of the lack of major earthworks along much of the route.

 All tracklaying had to start from one end of the line, to ensure the rack was correctly aligned; so although the first locomotives were delivered in July 1895 very little track was laid until August, when the two large viaducts between Llanberis and Waterfall were completed.
 Progress up the mountain was then quite rapid, with the locomotives being used to move materials as required.
 Despite the harsh climate the first train reached the summit in January 1896.
 As the fencing and signals were not then ready, the opening was set for Easter.

 The line was opened at Easter 1896.
-In anticipation of this, Colonel Sir Francis Marindin from the Board of Trade made an unofficial inspection of the line on Friday 27 March.
+In anticipation of this, Colonel Sir Francis Marindin from the Board of Trade was asked by Fox to make an unofficial inspection of the line on Friday 27 March.
 This included a demonstration of the automatic brakes.
-He declared himself satisfied with the line, but recommended that the wind speed be monitored and recorded, and trains stopped when the wind was too strong.
+He declared himself satisfied with the line, but recommended that the wind speed be monitored and recorded, and that trains stopped when the wind was too strong.

-On Saturday 4 April a train was run by the contractor consisting of a locomotive and two coaches.
-On the final section, the ascending train hit a boulder that had fallen from the side of a cutting and several wheels were derailed.
+On Saturday 4 April, a train was run by the contractor consisting of a locomotive and two coaches.
+On the upper section, the descending train hit a boulder that had fallen from the side of a cutting and several wheels were derailed.
 The workmen on the train were able to rerail the carriage and the train continued.

 Opening day accident

 The railway was officially opened on Monday 6 April 1896, and two trains were dispatched to the summit.
-On the first return trip down the mountain, possibly due to the weight of the train, locomotive No. 1 Ladas with two carriages lost the rack and ran out of control.
+On the first return trip down the mountain, possibly due to the weight of the train, locomotive No. 1 L.A.D.A.S. with two carriages lost the rack and ran out of control.
 The locomotive derailed and fell down the mountain.
 A passenger died from loss of blood after jumping from the carriage.
 After a miscommunication the second downward train hit the carriages of the first, with no fatalities.

 An inquiry concluded that the accident had been triggered by post-construction settlement, compounded by excess speed due to the weight of the train.
 As a result of the inquiry's recommendations the maximum allowed train weight was reduced to the equivalent of 1½ carriages, leading to lighter carriages being bought and used on two-carriage trains.
 A gripper system was also installed on the rack railway.